lastweek/lastweek.github.io/docs/fpga/bitstream.md

 00000000			<- The first 4 bytes of the configuration bits!
 ```

-Hope you have learned something.
+Thank you for reading.
+Hope you enjoyed this post.

 ## References